perumalcsbe/algorithms/intersection-of-two-linked-lists.md

         if (pA === null) {
             pA = headB;
         }

         if (pB === null) {
             pB = headA;
         }

         if (pA.next === null) {
             prevA = pA;
         }
         if (pB.next === null) {
             prevB = pB;
         }

-        if (prevA !== null && prevB !== null && prevA.val !== prevB.val) {
+        // check last node val is not matching then there is no intersection if (prevA !== null && prevB !== null && prevA.val !== prevB.val) {
             return null;
         }

         if (pA.val === pB.val) {
             return pA;
         }

         pA = pA.next;
         pB = pB.next;
     }

 };
 ```